Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Models and Theory

-does not vanish asymptotically and it will distort the test size of the usual inference based on the $t$-statistic.
+does not vanish asymptotically and it will distort the test size of the usual inference based on the $t$-statistic.\footnote{ When the lagged dependent variables are present, the well-known explicit Nickell bias in panel LP is pointed out by \citet{teulings2014economic}.
+They augment the regression specification as a way to fix the bias, which is valid when the regressors have no dynamics.
+By contrast, we show that intrinsic Nickell bias occurs even when the lagged dependent variable is not included.} This size distortion is not caused by finite sample standard errors, and it therefore remains even if the asymptotic variances are known.
 Following \citet{hahn2002asymptotically} and \citet{okui2010asymptotically}, one can correct the bias based on (\ref{eq:biasFEAR1}) for valid asymptotic inference.

 {}